 Arthritis Action is committed to good fundraising practice and is registered with the Fundraising Regulator.
 We voluntarily subscribe to the Fundraising Regulator's Code of Fundraising Practice and have a Donations Acceptance Policy approved by the Board of Trustees, which can be viewed on our website.
 Our Fundraising Manager and Corporate Partnerships Manager adhere to all applicable laws and codes such as the Fundraising Regulator's Code of Fundraising Practice and data protection laws.
 Both staff members report directly to our Executive Management Team who, with regards to all members of the public, ensure that all fundraising activities do not result in unreasonable intrusions, unreasonably persistent approaches or any undue pressure being exerted.
-We do not use any external fundraising organisations or professional fundraisers and did not receive any complaints about fundraising activities carried out by Arthritis Action during 2019/20.
+We do not use any external fundraising organisations or professional fundraisers and did not receive any complaints about fundraising activities carried out by Arthritis Action during 2020/21.

-Our Fundraising Manager is focused on developing new fundraising activities to diversify our income streams, covering most areas of fundraising: individual giving, legacy fundraising, challenge events, trusts, and corporate partnerships.
-Our largest income source continues to be legacies; therefore, we are exploring new ways of leveraging this area of fundraising alongside our other activities.
+Our Fundraising Manager is focused on developing new fundraising activities to diversify our income streams, covering most areas of fundraising: individual giving, legacy fundraising, trust fundraising, and challenge events.
+Our Corporate Partnerships Manager is investing time in developing new corporate relationships and raising awareness of arthritis and its prevalence in the workplace.
+Our largest income source continues to be legacies; therefore, we are exploring new ways of leveraging this area of fundraising alongside other activities.